 Our congregation is part of Mennonite Church USA.
 This Christian tradition finds its roots in the sixteenth century movement known as the Radical Reformation (also called Anabaptism).
 Our history plays out in our contemporary lives in various ways; work and worship flowing out of one another, nonviolence, communal embodiment of the gospel, concern for God’s merciful justice for our neighborhoods and across the globe.
 We live these out together by hosting a regular comunity meal and supporting fair trade Ten Thousand Villages stores in the city.

 We come from various faith traditions – you don’t have to be born Mennonite or have the right last name to join us.
 Explore these pages to learn more about us, and then come visit us as you are able.
 We welcome all who would like to worship with us — whether for a one time visit, or for exploring joining the congregation, or anything in between.
 Whether we ever meet you or not, we invite you to join with us in living out the vision of God’s Beloved Community in whatever setting you may find yourself.

-We were recently featured in an article on TV station WCPO’s website.
+We are featured on the Insider page of the WCPO TV website.
 Read more about it by clicking on the link below!

 Come Visit Us

 We welcome visitors to worship with us on Sundays and explore our faith community.
 If you plan to visit, here are some helpful things to know.

 First, we recently resumed in-person worship with caution and a concern for the safety of all.
 Given ongoing threats posed by COVID, we continue to follow CDC guidelines for churches.
 Masks are required for all and will be provided for those who arrive without one.